-Prepare to splice the main brace, hoist the halyard and potter around the poop deck – Portsmouth is one of the principal ports of Britain’s Royal Navy, and the sights of its historic dockyard rank alongside London's Greenwich.
-Here you can jump aboard Lord Nelson’s warship HMS Victory, which led the charge at Trafalgar, and see the evocative hulk of Henry VIII’s flagship, the Mary Rose.
+Be sure to swash those buckles and practice your salty sea-dog arrrs before arriving at this brawny harbour city.
+For Portsmouth is the principal port of Britain’s Royal Navy, and its historic dockyard ranks alongside Greenwich as England’s most fascinating centre of maritime history.
+Here you can jump aboard Lord Nelson’s glorious warship HMS Victory, which led the charge at Trafalgar in 1805, and glimpse the timber-shivering remains of Henry VIII’s 16th-century flagship, the Mary Rose.

 Regeneration at the nearby Gunwharf Quays has added new glitz to its scurvy-riddled waterfront.
 A spectacular millennium-inspired structure, the Spinnaker Tower – keelhauled by the British media for its delays and spiralling costs – finally opened here in 2005, with views to knock the wind from its critics’ sails.

 However, Portsmouth is by no means a city noted for its beauty; it was heavily bombed during WWII and a combination of soulless postwar architecture and surprisingly deserted waterfront promenades can leave a melancholy impression.
 An array of museums justify an overnight stay for naval nuts, however, and the suburb of Southsea boasts some fair beaches, bars and good restaurants.